There are many ways to make money from home if you can write

 If you have a blog that is getting reasonable traffic, you can flip it.
 In other words, sell it.

 20. Ask for donations

 Simply put a Paypal donate button on every page of your blog and see what happens.

 You never know.

 Conclusion and summary

-Making money from blogging and writing is much easier today than it was years ago.
+If you want to make money from home by blogging and writing, it is much easier today than it was years ago.

 All the tools and resources you could need are at your fingertips to successfully publish books and ebooks or to start a career in pro blogging, or content writing for paying sites.